 A. You have asked the “million dollar question” so to speak.
-Financial investing these days is complicated and often those who do the investing have no idea what they are invested in.
+Financial investing these days is complicated, and often those who do the investing have no idea what they are invested in.
 And you have two good questions.

 To begin, you raise an important point by asking how to invest your money “in ways that are morally in line with our faith.”
 Before answering that, let’s look at your second question as to whether it is wrong to invest in any mutual fund.
-The simple answer is that, while it may not be “wrong” to invest in most mutual funds, it may be far better to do a little research and pick a mutual fund that is morally compliant with our faith.
+The simple answer is that, while it might not be “wrong” to invest in most mutual funds, it might be far better to do a little research and pick a mutual fund that is morally compliant with our faith.

 First, some mutual funds invest in many immoral activities, such as industries related to abortion, contraception, embryonic stem cell research, pornography, and the like.
 Therefore, it might be wise to talk to a Catholic Financial Advisor who is well-versed in morally responsible investing to find out if your investments are supporting any of these activities.
 These activities are “intrinsically evil,” and we should do all we can to avoid participation in each one of them.